 Wood is plentiful in certain parts of the country.
 The Federal Government mandates as many cellulosic materials as possible to develop a biofuel plane to clean our air and environment.

 The term ‘Biofuel’ refers to liquid or gaseous fuels for the transport sector predominantly produced from biomass.
 A variety of fuels can be produced from biomass resources, including liquid fuels, such as ethanol, methanol, biodiesel,

 Fuels made from biomass provide unique environmental, economic, and strategic benefits and can be considered a safe and clean liquid fuel alternative to fossil fuels.
 Biofuels are made with almost ‘0’ harmful emissions, unlike petroleum products.

 Biofuel is Renewable

 Biofuels are a renewable energy source because they are derived from crops harvested annually; biofuels are theoretically unlimited.

 Biofuels are generally considered as offering many priorities, including; sustainability, reduction of greenhouse gas emissions, regional development, social structure and agriculture, and local security of supply.

 Biofuel for Transportation

-Globally, liquid biofuels are most commonly used to power vehicles and now planes and ships.
-Biofuel industries are expanding in Europe, Asia and the United States, as well as all of the Americas.
+Globally, liquid biofuel plane is most commonly used to power vehicles and now planes and ships.
+Biofuel industries are expanding in Europe, Asia, the United States, and all of the Americas.

 Biofuels made from wood are the best way of reducing the effects of greenhouse gases.
-Some of the most important benefits to keep our forests healthy is through pre-commercial thinning, slash pile removal, removal of downed or dead trees that assist in reducing fire hazards and subsequent pollution.
+Some of the most important benefits of keeping our forests healthy are pre-commercial thinning, slash pile removal, removal of downed or dead trees that help reduce fire hazards, and subsequent pollution.